8 Student Retention Strategies That Prevent Churn

 - Sid Bharath

 Post updated by Jessica Glendinning

-Here’s an interesting statistic for you: 65% of a company’s business comes from existing customers, and it costs five times as much to attract a new customer than to keep an existing one satisfied (source).Did you know that 65% of a company's business comes from existing customers?
-Click To Tweet
+Did you know?
+65% of a company’s business comes from existing customers, and it costs five times as much to attract a new customer than to keep an existing one satisfied.

 On the other hand, if they aren’t happy, they will leave.
 This is the dreaded churn.
 You put in all that effort marketing your courses and membership site, only for students to lose interest and discontinue your programs.